Explicit isomorphisms of quaternion algebras over quadratic global fields: Preliminaries

 \subsection{Function fields}

 Let $K=\mathbb{F}_q(t)$ where $q$ is a prime power (which can be even in this case).
 First we recall the main algorithm from \cite{ivanyos2018computing} which computes an explicit isomorphism between a $M_n(\mathbb{F}_q(t))$ and an algebra $A$ given by structure constants.
 The key idea of the algorithm is similar to the previously described number field algorithm: find a maximal order in $A$ and try to prove that there exists a short primitive idempotent.
 The key observation here is that in $M_n(\mathbb{F}_q(t))$ the natural norm is non-archimedean thus matrices of norm smaller than one in any maximal order form a ring.
 In the number field case small elements have no structure and thus one has to do an exhaustive search to find primitive idempotents.
 In the function field case one can exploit this extra structure.
 We sketch the algorithm here: \begin{enumerate} \item Compute a maximal $\mathbb{F}_q[t]$-order $O_1$ in $A$ \item Compute a maximal $R$-order $O_2$ in $A$ where $R$ is the subring of $\mathbb{F}_q(t)$ consisting of rational functions where the degree of the denominator is at least the degree of the numerator (i.e., the valuation ring with respect to the degree valuation) \item Compute the intersection $B$ of $O_1$ and $O_2$ using lattice reduction \item Find a complete orthogonal system of primitive idempotents in $B$, one of them will be a primitive idempotent in $A$, as well \end{enumerate} \begin{remark} Elements of $O_2$ correspond to "short" elements of $A$. \end{remark} In contrast to the number field case, this algorithm is polynomial in $n$ and $\log q$ due to the fact that there is no exhaustive search step at the end.
 This algorithm can also be used to find explicit isomorphisms between central simple $\mathbb{F}_q(t)$-algebras due to the observation described in the previous subsection.
-In \cite{gomez2020primitive} the problem of finding primitive idempotents in $A$ isomorphic to $M_n(D)$ is studied, where $D$ is a division algebra over $\mathbb{F}_q(t)$.
-This does not follow immediately from the previously described algorithm.
-The main observation is that it is enough to construct the division algebra $D$ Brauer equivalent to $A$ as then a primitive idempotent can be constructed easily (we revisit this idea in the proof of Corollary \ref{divalg}).
-Constructing $D$ is accomplished in the following fashion: one computes the Hasse invariants of $A$ and then one constructs a division algebra with those exact Hasse invariants.
-The harder step is to construct a division algebra with prescribed invariants.
-In \cite{gomez2020primitive} a polynomial-time algorithm is proposed for this task when $q\equiv 1\pmod{m}$ where $m$ is the degree of the division algebra (in particular, when $D$ is a quaternion algebra and $q$ is odd).
-We note that this problem is also considered in \cite{bockle2016division} where they have different restrictions.
+When $K$ is a finite extension of $\mathbb{F}_q(t)$, then the only known case is the case of separable quadratic extensions.
+When $q$ is odd, then \cite{ivanyos2019explicit} proposes a polynomial-time algorithm for finding zero divisors in split quaternion algebras over $K$ using a similar technique to the ones developed in \cite{kutas2019splitting}.
+When $q$ is even, then an analogous polynomial-time algorithm is presented in \cite{csahok2022finding}.